DianaS96/ExchangeRates/README.md

 0 - Exit

-If user select smth other than 0-3, then the programm will ask to select an option again.
+If user selects smth other than 0-3, then the programm will ask to select an option again.
 Else, the programm will make an action that is described in menu under the selected option.